Ohio University: Athletics

-University sports began in 1894 with an 8–0 loss to Marietta College in football.
+Ohio University sports began in 1894 with an 8–0 loss to Marietta College in football.
 The university competes in the major National Collegiate Athletic Association (NCAA) at the Division I level and is a charter member of the Mid-American Conference (MAC), established in 1946, and remains the sole charter member competing in the conference.
 University intercollegiate athletics include six men's squads and eight women's squads.
-At the national level, Ohio University defeated 4th-seeded Michigan in the 2012 NCAA Division I men's basketball tournament.
-They followed up that with a 62–56 win over 12th-seeded South Florida, reaching the Sweet Sixteen for the first time since 1964.
 All university sporting events are open to students at no additional charge.
 Ohio's men's and women's athletics teams compete under the official colors of hunter green and white.
 The school mascot is Rufus the Bobcat, and a life-sized sculpture of a bobcat stands poised at the entrance to Peden Stadium.